No Tags Found!

 Hi Dear,

-If you can elaborate the terms and condition of both documents then will able to guide you.
+It fully depends on the signed bond and the appointment letter given to a particular employee.
+If you can elaborate on the terms and conditions of both documents, then I will be able to guide you.

 Thanks,